 The Vermont Master Naturalist Program creates teams of naturalists with specific training in a town’s natural history across the earth, life and social sciences, who can understand and read the landscapes of the local conservation lands.
-The Vermont Master Naturalist Program began in Burlington in 2016 and is currently training its third team of Burlington master naturalists.
-Alicia Daniel, who has taught for thirty years in the University of Vermont’s Field Naturalist Master of Science Program, has adapted that landscape-level approach for use in communities.
-Alicia, the executive director of Vermont Master Naturalist, and other local experts will provide training for the candidates.
-VMN is now offering programing in seven towns across the Champlain Valley and central Vermont– Richmond, Bristol 5 Towns, Burlington, South Burlington, South Hero, Williston and the Winooski Headwaters–with a total enrollment of 100 people.
+The Vermont Master Naturalist Program began in Burlington in 2016 and is currently recruiting its fourth team of Burlington master naturalists.
+In 2019, VMN is offering programing in eight towns across the Champlain Valley and central Vermont– Bristol 5 Towns, Burlington, Hinesburg, Richmond, South Burlington, South Hero, Williston and the Winooski Headwaters–with a total enrollment of over 130 people.
+After teaching for thirty years in the University of Vermont’s Field Naturalist Master of Science Program, Alicia Daniel adapted her landscape-level ecological approach for use in communities.
+Alicia, the executive director of Vermont Master Naturalist, and other local experts provide training for the candidates.

 Why: Developing ecological literacy isn’t just exciting and fun–it’s also an important community resource.
 A community of naturalists can help solve ecological issues facing our wild lands and serve as resources for conservation education in schools and communities.